 Broad definitions of ethnicity point to shared language, country of origin, religion, and other cultural expressions.
 These can help inform and broaden how you depict your audiences or the ones you want to attract.

 Naturally, there are risks.
 Though race and ethnicity are not detectable in the human genome, exclusion and prejudice run rampant these days.
-Modern marketers show a spread of people in their materials and refuse to show them engaged in negative or stereotypical activities.
-Think about testing your materials with groups of people shown in your materials, especially if your team happens to lack the diversity you’re seeking to portray.
+Modern marketers show a spread of people in their materials and refuse to show them engaged in stereotypical activities.
+Think about testing your materials with the people included, especially if your team lacks the diversity you’re seeking to portray.

-Genders: The World Health Organization tells us “gender refers to the social constructed characteristics of women and men, such as norms, roles, and relationships of and between groups of women and men.
+Genders: The World Health Organization tells us “gender refers to the social constructed characteristics of women and men.
 It varies from society to society and can be changed.”

 Fully inclusive marketing materials go well beyond our grandparents’ binary norms and definitions.
 They include imagery that depicts a spectrum of gender identities and expressions.
 Making a deliberate decision, while avoiding stereotypes, reflects the reality of our species’ ever-evolving human condition.